“The Invisible Wall” An Unusual Diagonal Stride Drill That Really Works [Video]

 The problem with the standard “hips forward” cue is that it interferes with developing forward body lean.

 Tell someone to “get his hips forward” and he’ll probably press his pelvis forwards and arch his back.

 Tell the same skier to “keep their feet behind” them and you will get a much better result.

 “The Invisible Wall” A Drill For Diagonal Stride

-I begin by explaining the Stride Triangle, then I ask them to imagine an invisible wall that extends from just in front of their hips straight down to the ground in front of them.
+Once you have the image of your “stride triangle” imagine an invisible wall that extends from just in front of your hips straight down to the ground in front of you.

-I tell them they can make their Stride Triangle as “big” as they like, but they aren’t allowed to swing their leg any further forward than the wall.
-(Their foot will still come forward, but not nearly as much.)
+You can make your Stride Triangle as big as you want, but try not to swing your leg forward of the wall.
+(It will still come forward, but not nearly as much.)